Cannabis Research 2018 – The Top Ten Game Changing Studies

 As bureaucratic and administrative barriers fall away for cannabis research, it’s proving what anecdotal wisdom has been preaching for decades: cannabis works.

-The latest cannabis research move us further along toward a better understanding of the benefits, risks, and contraindications associated with cannabis medicine.
+The findings of cannabis research 2018 move us further along toward a better understanding of the benefits, risks, and contraindications associated with cannabis medicine.
 This will, in turn, help develop better therapeutic applications and finally provide appropriate dosing information.

-Here are some of the most significant studies in cannabis research from 2018:
+Here are some of the most significant studies in Cannabis Research 2018:

 ONE: A Gut Protein Exports Endocannabinoids That Prevent Inflammation

 For the first time, researchers believe they have uncovered the details of how people with inflammatory bowel disease (IBD) find relief with medical cannabis.
 Although this study did not intend to explore cannabis for IBD directly, it did discover a secondary mechanism of action within the gut, which is endocannabinoid based.